-The Flight Attendant Medical Research Institute (FAMRI) was formed from a class action lawsuit brought on behalf of non-smoking flight attendants by Florida attorneys Stanley and Susan Rosenblatt in October 1991 in the Dade County Circuit Court against the tobacco industry.
-The suit brought damages for diseases and deaths caused to non-smoking flight attendants from exposure to secondhand tobacco smoke in airline cabins.
-The settlement from this suit included the establishment of a medical and scientific research entity with funding by the tobacco industry.
+The Flight Attendant Medical Research Institute (FAMRI) was formed in 2000 as the result of the settlement of a class action lawsuit brought on behalf of non-smoking flight attendants by Florida attorneys Stanley and Susan Rosenblatt in October 1991 in the Dade County Circuit Court against cigarette manufacturers.
+The flight attendants sought damages for diseases caused by their long-term exposure to tobacco smoke in airline cabins.

 FAMRI sponsors scientific and medical research on the prevention, early detection, and treatment of health problems caused by exposure to tobacco smoke.
 FAMRI also educates health care providers about diseases related to second-hand smoke.